freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 110.1

 There's the `test` folder you were just in.
-I wonder what's in that `package.json` file.
-You can see what's in a file with `more filename`.
-View the `package.json` file for me please.
+You can see what's in a file with `more <filename>`.
+Use it to view what's in the `package.json` file.

 #### HINTS